Employment-based immigrationNon-immigrant visaFrom your first job to EB-2/EB-3: the career ladder for immigrants in the US without losing your status

 Healthcare / caregiving

 You are a caregiver, CNA, medical assistant or junior staff member at a clinic or nursing home.
-The work is hard, but demand is stable, and everyone talks about healthcare staffing shortages.
+The work is demanding, but demand is stable, and staffing shortages in healthcare remain a real factor in many markets.

 • 1–3 year horizon: move toward licensed roles: LPN/LVN, RN, or specialized allied health positions.
 That means study, exams and compliance with state rules.